-- Sponsorship of Ag Biz Planner an e-learning course focused on helping young, beginning, small or minority farmers develop a business plan and learn to be successful business owners.
+- Support of 4-H, FFA, and young farmer organizations through sponsorships, donations and fundraisers. - Involvement of at least one Young, Beginning, or Small (YBS) Farmer on each Branch Advisory Committee. - Implementation of streamlined loans with reduced cost - Sponsorship of a program called Ag Biz Planner an e-learning course focused on helping young, beginning, small or minority farmers develop a business plan and learn to be successful business owners.
 At the conclusion of the online portion, all participants come together for a day and a half conference to hear expert speakers and engage in network activities to put in practice the principles learned in the course. - Sponsorship of an Emerging Entrepreneurs' Conference a three day conference focused on young, beginning, small and minority farmers.
-Topics include farm transition, farm management, issues facing agriculture, and strategic planning all delivered by expert speakers.
-The conference is designed to create an interactive environment for emerging entrepreneurs to network and share ideas. - Advertising, including radio and use of the Association's internet site to reach YBS Farmers.
+Topics include farm transition, farm management, issues facing agriculture, and strategic planning all delivered by expert speaker(s).
+The conference is designed to create an interactive environment for emerging entrepreneurs to network and share ideas. - Advertising, including radio and use of the Association's internet site, to reach YBS Farmers.

-The Chief Lending Officer coordinates the Association's YBS efforts.
-The Association includes YBS goals in the annual strategic plan and reports on those goals and achievements to the Board of Directors on a quarterly basis.
+The Director of Credit Reporting coordinates the Association's YBS efforts.
+The Association includes YBS goals in the annual strategic plan, and reports on those goals and achievements to the Board of Directors on a quarterly basis.